freisatz/photofiler/README.md

 ## Configuration

-Currently, the required configuration can be found directly in the script `photofiler/bin/photofiler`.
+Currently, the required configuration can be found in a bash script `photofiler/etc/photofiler.conf`.
 You find the variables that determine the behaviour of the filer, namely

 | Name       | Description                                                                       |